Hartford circus fire: Little Miss 1565

 The best-known victim of the circus fire was a young blond girl wearing a white dress.
 She is known only as "Little Miss 1565", named after the number assigned to her body at the city's makeshift morgue.
-Oddly well preserved even after her death, her face has arguably become the most familiar image of the fire.
+Oddly well-preserved even after her death, her face has arguably become the most familiar image of the fire.
 Her true identity has been a topic of debate and frustration in the Hartford area since the fire occurred.
 She was buried without a name in Hartford's Northwood Cemetery, where a victims' memorial also stands.
 Two police investigators, Sgts.
-Thomas Barber and Edward Lowe, photographed her and took fingerprints, footprints and dental charts.
+Thomas Barber and Edward Lowe, photographed her and took fingerprints, footprints, and dental charts.
 Despite massive publicity and repeated displays of the famous photograph in nationwide magazines, she was never claimed.
 Barber and Lowe spent the rest of their lives trying to identify her.
 They decorated her grave with flowers each Christmas, Memorial Day and July 4.
 After their deaths, a local flower company continued to decorate the grave.

-In 1991, the body was declared to be that of 8-year-old Eleanor Emily Cook, though Cook's aunt and uncle had examined the body and it did not fit the description they provided.
-The Connecticut State Police forensics unit compared hair samples and determined they were probably from the same person.
-The body was exhumed in 1991 and buried next to her brother, Edward, who had also died in the fire.

 Proposed identifications

 In 1981, Lowe's widow announced that Lowe had identified the child and contacted her family, but they had requested no publicity.
 In 1987, someone left a note on the 1565 gravestone reading Sarah Graham is her Name!
 7-6-38 DOB, 6 years, Twin.
 Notes on nearby gravestones indicated that her twin brother and other relatives were buried close by.

 In 1991, arson investigator Rick Davey (along with co-writer Don Massey) published A Matter of Degree: The Hartford Circus Fire and Mystery of Little Miss 1565, in which he claims the girl was Eleanor Emily Cook and from Massachusetts.
 Davey also contends that there was a conspiracy within the judicial system to convict the Ringling defendants, and that Segee was the arsonist.
 Before writing the book, Davey spent six years researching the case and conducting his own experiments as to how the fire really may have started.
 He described the original investigation as both "flawed and primitive", though he did not work on the original case.
-Eleanor Cook's brother Donald Cook had contacted authorities in 1955 insisting that the girl was his sister, but nothing came of it, and Donald later worked with Davey to establish her identity.
+Eleanor Cook's brother, Donald Cook, had contacted authorities in 1955, insisting that the girl was his sister, but nothing came of it, and Donald later worked with Davey to establish her identity.
 Donald believes that family members were shown the wrong body in the confusion at the morgue.
+In 1991, the body was declared to be that of 8-year-old Eleanor Emily Cook, though Cook's aunt and uncle had examined the body and it did not fit the description they provided.
+The Connecticut State Police forensics unit compared hair samples and determined they were probably from the same person.
+The body was exhumed in 1991 and buried next to her brother, Edward, who had also died in the fire.